J2Kidd/natural-range-of-variation/README.md

 7. **RDC**: Result Detection Condition: A column that identifies if the result is below the detection limit.

 **Note:** If the result is below the detection limit, the identifier must read *BDL*.
-If the result was not below the detection limit then the column should  read *NUM*.
+If the result was not below the detection limit then the column should  read *DET*.

 ## Example Usage